Infinite Transformations

 Publications, Exhibitions, and Performances

-The prototype described here has been presented as an art installation and space of transcendence at UMBC’s Performing Arts and Humanities Building from May 22-24, 2023.
+A prototype was presented as an art installation at UMBC’s Performing Arts and Humanities Building from May 22 to 24, 2023.

 Papers